lshift/diffa/doc/health_monitoring_guide.md

 ### Upstream Change Event

-One scenario might be a new [entity][] appears in the upstream system.
+One scenario might be that a new [entity][] appears in the upstream system, but not yet in the downstream.
+To simulate the upstream system sending a change event to Diffa, we can send a JSON message directly to the agent.
 Save the following JSON as `upstream.json`:

     {"attributes":[],"eventType":"upstream","metadata":{"id":"id1","endpoint":"a",
     "lastUpdate":"2011-05-23T15:22:42.000+01:00","vsn":"x"}}